openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We will not change the current machine configs for single node deployments if they are already set, this will be done to avoid extra restarts.
-We will need to be clear with customers however, if they add the `spec.workloads[Infrastructure]` we will then generate the new machine config and an extra restart will happen.
+We will need to be clear with customers however, if they add the `spec.workloads[Management]` we will then generate the new machine config and an extra restart will happen.
 They will need to delete the old machine configs afterwards.